jinwangjoshua/sentiment-analysis/README.md

 A probability towards 0 means *negative*, one towards 1 means *positive* sentiment.

-## Starting the REST Service with language detection
+## Starting the REST Service with Language Detection

-You can start the sentiment analysis service to access a *language detection service*.
+You can start the *sentiment analysis service* to access a *language detection service*.
 The service then first determines the language of the texts and then passes them on to the corresponding sentiment analysis model.

 To start the REST service with language detection in a terminal: